Detached retina, very simply, is when the retina breaks away from its normal position against the back wall of the eye.

-What causes flashes, spots and a vitreous detachment?
+What causes flashes, spots, and vitreous detachment?

 The center of the eye is filled with a clear, jelly-like fluid known as the vitreous humor.
 Often, small flecks of protein or other natural matter become trapped in the vitreous during the formation of the eye before birth.
 These particles remain in the vitreous throughout life and are occasionally seen as spots or floaters.
 Spots and floaters can also be caused by deterioration or shrinkage of the vitreous as part of the aging process.
-During childhood it is a gelatin-like solid.
+During childhood, it is a gelatin-like solid.
 As we age, the vitreous begins to liquefy.
 More specifically, sometimes when the vitreous ages and becomes more liquid, it can pull away from the retina.
-When it does one miight see spots or light flashes just like when experiencing a retinal detachment.
+When it does one might see spots or light flashes just like when experiencing a retinal detachment.
 This collapse or vitreous separation causes microscopic particles to "float" within the eye, casting tiny shadows on the retina.
 We see these as specs or webs depending on their shape.
 Although distracting and annoying, these naturally formed spots and floaters rarely cause loss of vision.
 These symptoms can occur spontaneously or result from injury to the head or eye.
-Serious eye diseases such as diabetic retinopathy or macular degeneration may also cause similiar spots and floaters.
+Serious eye diseases such as diabetic retinopathy or macular degeneration may also cause similar spots and floaters.

-Also as the vitreous pulls away from retina, occasional bursts of light or flashes can be intermittantly seen.
+Also as the vitreous pulls away from the retina, occasional bursts of light or flashes can be intermittently seen.
 If it is truly only a vitreous detachment, these flashes will usually cease in a matter of days or weeks when the vitreous has fully detached from the retina.
-Some people will continue to see occasional flashes caused by the loose vitreous scraping or bumping against the retina.
+Some people will continue to see occasional flashes caused by loose vitreous scraping or bumping against the retina.
 Usually, this happens when the head is moved suddenly.
 If you have ever bumped your head hard, you may have seen stars in your vision.
 This is due to the vitreous hitting against the retina.
 Except when they are symptomatic of a torn retina, flashes, like most spots and floaters, occur in a normal aging eye.
 IF YOU HAVE A SUDDEN ONSET OF FLASHES OR SPOTS, YOU NEED A RETINAL EVALUATION ASAP, to rule out a Retinal Detachment

-- A vitreous detachment will present with ALL THE SAME SYMPTOMS of a Retinal Detachment, except there is no loss of vision and no treatment is required except monitoring.
+A vitreous detachment will present with ALL THE SAME SYMPTOMS of a Retinal Detachment, except there is no loss of vision and no treatment is required except monitoring.

-- Caused by the gel in the eye (vitreous humor) shrinking ,which occurs with age, and thus pulls away from the retina
+Caused by the gel in the eye (vitreous humor) shrinking which occurs with age, and thus pulls away from the retina